Meet the Contributors 2019-20

 Monique is a junior at Old Dominion University.
 She is majoring in Nursing with a minor in Women’s Studies.
 After receiving her B.S., she plans to get her M.S in Nurse-Midwifery and open a birthing center.
 She believes in taking an “all-natural” approach in life, hoping to find ways to apply it in the healthcare field.
 She is a confident BBW who believes in body and sex positivity.
 She possesses positive traits such as compassion, kindness, and empathy which will continue to push her through life.

-Aiyana Roll is a current sophomore at Old Dominion University who is double majoring in English with a focus in Journalism and Women’s Studies.
-Along with writing and studying gender, race, and body studies, she is also passionate about cosmetology and fashion.
+Aiyana Roll is a current junior at Old Dominion University who is double majoring in English with a focus in Journalism and Women’s Studies.
+Along with writing and studying gender, race, and bodylore, she is also passionate about cosmetology and fashion.
 She expresses her love for makeup through working as a makeup artist at Sephora, and is able to show her love for fashion and thrifting by working at Starlight Exchange, a resale boutique.
 She hopes to one day combine all of her passions by writing for a blog or magazine where she is able to discuss beauty, fashion, the body, feminism, equality, intersectionality… the list goes on.
 She also loves coffee, her cat Mouse, food, music, and tattoos.

 Haley Saks is a freshman at ODU with an intended major in Psychology and a minor in Women Studies.
 Her goal for her career is to receive her M.D and become a licensed Psychiatrist.
 Along with studying Psychology, Haley also see Women’s Studies as an extremely important piece of her education.
 In understanding the mind and in becoming more socially aware.
 She is also a member of the Theta Eta chapter of Sigma Sigma Sigma on campus and serves as the PHC delegate on the executive board.
 She is excited for her time at ODU and what is to come after it.